rathorer/image-resizer/README.md

 # image-resizer
-Resizes the images in a folder.
+Resizes multiple images in a folder at a time.

 Built on .NET framework.
 Give the path of a directory/folder where bigger images are there, and give the desired size of images.